community-prayer

 Advertisement

-But the political is also spiritual.
+But the political is spiritual too.
 When we look at some of our beloved Catholic leaders—Pope St. John Paul II, St. Teresa of Calcutta, St. Oscar Romero, and Servant of God Dorothy Day—we find that their deep spirituality called them toward ever deeper engagement with the world.
 And many justice-minded activists for equal rights have drawn heavily on their faith for inspiration and encouragement.

 Jesus himself made our charge clear: to love God fully, and to our neighbor as ourselves.
 These commandments lie at the center of our faith.
 And even though we recognize the importance of separation of church and state, this doesn’t mean religion is only a private affair.
 The public realm is a zone where faith, morals, and values matter, where we are called to discern how best to work for the common good.

 And so, as we face a political landscape rife with division and full of uncertainty, let us resist the temptation to hide or disengage.
-Political action is part of our spiritual obligation as members of the body of Christ.
+That the political is spiritual doesn’t mean it is abstract: action is part of our spiritual obligation as members of the body of Christ.
 It can also be a great source of connection, meaning, and joy, even amid difficulty.
 We have a responsibility to strive to discern truth in an era of misinformation and to treat our fellow citizens with respect in an era of dehumanization.
 For some, the outcome of the 2024 election is a source of satisfaction; for others, it has provoked fear, anger, and even despair.
 Taking the time to experience and process these emotions is essential.
 But soon, we will need to stand up after our fall, take up the cross again, and ask ourselves sincerely, “What can we do?”

 Image: Unsplash/Elianna Gill